-From bottom shuffle to wobbly totter, your little one is likely to take her first steps around now.
+From bottom shuffle to wobbly totter, your little one is likely to take their first steps around now.
 Child development expert Eileen Hayes explains what to expect as your baby turns into a toddler – literally!

 When will my baby start walking?